terra10/codefest_serverless-awslambda/Lab006/README.md

 ## Lab 006 - Get all beers

 ## GET me some beers
-If we understand the postBeerSimple typescript from lab003 and the functions segment in the serverless.yml we will now build a simple GET to retrieve all records.
+When we understand the postBeerSimple typescript from [Lab003](../Lab003) and the _functions_ segment in the serverless.yml we can now build a simple GET to retrieve all records.

-Look at below code example to create the params for the cocumentClient.scan and the execution.
+Look at below code example to create the params for the documentClient.scan and the execution.

 ```
     try {